jennysloane/jfsloane/content/blog/dataHackEd/index.md

 image:
   caption:
   focal_point: Smart
-summary: This is a blog I wrote on <a href = "https://adsei.org/resources-hack-day/">Resources Hack Day</a> to support Data Science Education.
+summary: This is a blog I wrote on <a href = "https://adsei.org/resources-hack-day/">Resources Hack Day</a> to support Data Science Education
 tags:
 title: \#dataHackEd
 ---